google/styleguide/pyguide.md

 `send_acronym_via_https`.

-Function names, variable names, and filenames should be descriptive; eschew abbreviation.
+Function names, variable names, and filenames should be descriptive; avoid abbreviation.
 In particular, do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.